dbayardAWS/kinesis-labs/lab1/README.md

 # LAB 1 - Getting Started with Kinesis Data Analytics for Java
-In this lab you will learn how to get startd with Kinesis Data Analytics for Java applications and Apache Flink.
-First, you will setup a development environment and configure the pre-requisites.
+In this lab you will learn how to get started with Kinesis Data Analytics for Java applications and Apache Flink.
+First, you will setup a Cloud9 development environment and configure the pre-requisites.
 Then you will build and deploy a series of sample applications that show basic Flink functionality include the use of Sources and Sinks, Tumbling Windows, and Sliding Windows.